India agrees to cut stakes in state banks; could raise $26 bln

 By Manoj Kumar

-NEW DELHI The cabinet approved plans to raise about 1.6 trillion rupees ($25.76 billion) by selling some of its stakes in state-run banks by 2019, a government statement said on Wednesday.
+NEW DELHI, Dec 10 India's cabinet approved plans to raise about 1.6 trillion rupees ($25.76 billion) by selling some of its stakes in state-run banks by 2019, a government statement said on Wednesday.

 The government holds stakes ranging from 56 percent to 84 percent in 27 state-run banks.
 They account for 70 percent of total outstanding loans of about $1 trillion in Asia's third-largest economy.